JWI Executive Staff

 Lori has three children and she and her husband live in Washington, D.C. and on the Eastern Shore of Maryland.

-Meredith Jacobs, JWI's vice president of marketing and communications, is an award-winning journalist and former editor-in-chief of Washington Jewish Week.
+Meredith Jacobs, JWI's chief operating officer, is an award-winning journalist and former editor-in-chief of Washington Jewish Week.
 She is the author of The Modern Jewish Mom’s Guide to Shabbat: Connect and Celebrate—Bring Your Family Together with the Friday Night Meal (HarperCollins) and co-author, with her daughter Sofie, of Just Between Us: A No-stress, No-Rules Journal for Girls and Their Moms (Chronicle Books, Spring 2010).
 She is co-founder and editor of ModernJewishMom.com, now part of MyJewishLearning’s Kveller.com.

 Jacobs has hosted the radio show "Connecting Family" on Baltimore's NPR affiliate WYPR, DC101’s “Jew Rock Marathon” and “Modern Jewish Mom” for XM’s Radio Hanukkah.
 She has also been seen cooking potato latkes and matzo balls on TV - on The Jewish Channel's holiday television special “Modern Jewish Mom” and on WUSA-TV’s 9NewsNow.